briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     R.C.
 5119.36.

-    6. _(6)_ Disclosure would amount to revealing information acquired by the actor in the course of the actor’s duties in connection with a bona fide program for providing counseling services to victims of crimes that are violations of Ohio R.C.
+    6. _(6)_ Disclosure would amount to revealing information acquired by the actor in the course of the actor's duties in connection with a bona fide program for providing counseling services to victims of crimes that are violations of Ohio R.C.
 2907.02 or 2907.05 or to victims of felonious sexual penetration in violation of former Ohio R.C.
 2907.12.
-As used in this subsection, “counseling services” include services provided in an informal setting by a person who, by education or experience, is competent to provide those services.
+As used in this subsection, "counseling services" include services provided in an informal setting by a person who, by education or experience, is competent to provide those services.